Mattress protector: Protecting the health of the sleeper

 The use of a mattress protector is often recommended to individuals who are known to be susceptible to certain kinds of allergies, especially dust mites.
 Dust mites produce waste products that irritate the lining of the airways and lungs and particularly with children can bring on allergic reactions, asthma and can irritate skin conditions such as eczema.
 A full zippered encasement allergen filtration mattress protector can provide an extra layer of protection between the user and their mattress, filtering allergens that are known to trigger allergy and asthma symptoms.

 For protection against bed bugs, the mattress and box spring must both be fully enclosed with no possible openings.
 Zippered cases are commonly used for this purpose.
 This prevents new bed bugs from getting into the mattress and box spring, and traps any bed bugs that are already inside.
 Mattress protectors must be left on for at least a full year to make sure that the trapped bed bugs and their eggs die.
 If the cover is taken off early, the bed bug infestation may relapse.

 Waterproof mattress protectors also reduce allergy symptoms by reducing the ability of mold to grow in a mattress.
 Mattress protectors which can be easily disinfected are commonly used in children's nurseries and health care facilities.

 A 2002 Norwegian study has found that foam mattresses are 4 to 8 times more likely to host dust mite feces than spring mattresses.

 Types

-There are different types of mattress protectors.
-Encasements are shields that protect the mattress directly, typically from bed bugs, and are often used in hotels.
-Protectors are used to protect the mattress from bed-wetting or allergic situations.
-In contrast, mattress pads and mattress toppers are primarily used to provide comfort features for the user.
-Pads are thinner, while the thicker toppers tend to be more comfortable and expensive.
-One type of mattress topper is a featherbed, made either with feathers, down, or a combination of both materials; featherbeds may need to be frequently shaken out or fluffed, to keep the feathers evenly distributed.

-Cooling

-Polyurethane mattress protector, breathes and does not crinkle.
+Encasements

+Encasements are designed to fully "encase" all six sides of a mattress and will often have a zipper closure.
+Encasements are often used in hotels as the full encasement and zipper closure provides a high level of protection against bed bugs.

+Sheet-style

+Mattress protectors may also come in a fitted sheet style, covering only five sides of the mattress.
+This style is used to protect the mattress from liquid damage (e.g. bedwetting) and/or to reduce exposure to allergens.